VasinkaD/DAMN/Paper_Results/Readme.md

-This directory contains the code and data files corresponding to the results presented in the paper.
+This directory contains the code and data files corresponding to the results presented in the paper: <br>
+**From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging**. <br>
 We strongly recommend reading the publication first to familiarize yourself with the concepts. <br>

 -> ConvNet
 Subdirectory with applications related to the non-upsampling ConvNet model. <br>